Knowledge base

 Load more

-Should we register for VAT ?
+Should a company register for VAT?

-Should we register for VAT ?
+Should a company register for VAT?

 Comments

-Find out the rules and regulations that an organisations must follow in order to register for VAT and comply with HMRC requirements
+Find out the rules and regulations that an organisations must follow in order to register for VAT and comply with HMRC requirements.

 Companies are obligated to register for VAT if the following registering criteria is met:

 - The businesses total VAT taxable turnover in the last 12 months must exceed £85,000.
-This 85,000 is known as the VAT threshold.
+This £85,000 is known as the VAT threshold.

 - The expected turnover is to exceed £85,000 in the upcoming 30 days.